JShollaj/CognideX-Whitepaper/7-Incentives.md

 # 2. Incentive Mechanisms for Data Monetization with CDGX Tokens

-This document details the specific incentive mechanisms for data monetization on the CognideX platform.
-Rewards are given in CDGX tokens, the platform's official currency.

-## Data Quality Bonuses

 ### Objective
 To reward users for contributing high-quality and unique data, encouraging a higher standard of data on the platform.